RetroDECK/ES-DE/USERGUIDE-DEV.md

 _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._

-## Customizing the systems configuration file
+## Game system customizations

-The `es_systems.xml` file is located in the ES-DE resources directory which is part of the application installation.
+The game systems configuration file `es_systems.xml` is located in the ES-DE resources directory which is part of the application installation.
 As such this file is not intended to be modified directly.
-If a customized file is needed, this should instead be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
-You can find information on the file structure and how to adapt the configuration in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.
+If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.

+Although it's possible to make a copy of the bundled configuration file, modify it and then place it in this directory, that is not how the custom file is designed to be used.
+Instead the intention is that the file placed in the custom_systems directory complements the bundled file, meaning only the systems that are to be  customized or added should be included.
+For example you may want to replace the emulator, modify the full name or change the supported file extensions for a single system.
+In this case it wouldn't make sense to add the complete bundled file with these minor modifications.
+Also, future updates to ES-DE may contain changes to existing emulator entries which would then not be used as the custom file takes precedence over the bundled file.

+To clarify, the custom es_systems.xml file is loaded first, followed by the bundled file.

+Although unlikely to be needed, it's also possible to skip the loading of the bundled es_systems.xml file and only use the file in custom_systems.
+The instructions for how to accomplish this as well as how to adapt the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).

 ## Migrating from other EmulationStation forks